Murder of Meredith Kercher: Amanda Knox and Raffaele Sollecito

-In outlining the case for colleagues hours after the discovery of the body, Perugia Reparto volanti (Mobile Squad) Detective Superintendent Monica Napoleoni told them that the murderer was definitely not a burglar and that apparent signs of a break-in were staged as a deliberate deception.
+After the discovery of Kercher's body, Perugia Reparto volanti (Mobile Squad) Detective Superintendent Monica Napoleoni told colleagues that the murderer was definitely not a burglar and that apparent signs of a break-in were staged as a deliberate deception.
 Knox was the only occupant of the house who had been nearby on the night of the murder.
-Knox also said that she had spent the night of 1 November with Sollecito at his flat, smoking marijuana and watching the French film Amélie and having sex.
+Knox also said that she had spent the night of 1 November with Sollecito at his flat, smoking marijuana, watching the French film Amélie and having sex.
 Sollecito told police he could not remember if Knox was with him that evening or not.

 Over the next four days, Knox was repeatedly interviewed without being given access to a lawyer.
-On 6 November, Knox told investigators that Patrick Lumumba, the owner of the bar Knox was employed at part-time, had broken into the home she shared with Kercher and other roommates, before sexually assaulting and killing her.
+On 6 November, Knox told investigators that Patrick Lumumba, the owner of the bar Knox was employed at part-time, had broken into the home she shared with Kercher and other roommates, before sexually assaulting and killing Kercher.
 She later testified that she was subjected to pressure tactics and struck by police to make her incriminate herself.
 She was arrested and charged with murder at noon on 6 November 2007.

 Arrests

-Napoleoni was backed by several other detectives in arguing for the arrest of Knox, Sollecito, and Lumumba, the latter whom Knox had implicated as being involved.
+Napoleoni was backed by several other detectives in arguing for the arrest of Knox, Sollecito, and Lumumba, the latter of whom Knox had implicated as being involved.
 However, Napoleoni's immediate superior, Chief Superintendent Marco Chiacchiera, thought arrests would be premature and advocated close surveillance of the suspects as the best way to further the investigation.
 On 8 November 2007, Knox, Sollecito, and Lumumba appeared before Judge Claudia Matteini, and during an hour-long adjournment, Knox met her lawyers for the first time.
 Matteini ordered Knox, Sollecito, and Lumumba to be detained for a year.
 On 19 November 2007, the Rome forensic police matched fingerprints found in Kercher's bedroom to Rudy Guede.
 On 20 November 2007, Guede was arrested in Germany, and Lumumba was released.
 The prosecution charged Guede with the murder.